 You can wall-mount the unit using the included brackets, so it’s out the way, or you can use the castors and operate it freestanding anywhere around your home.
 While the wheels are claimed to be stable, the model has a safety tip-over switch to automatically turn it off if the appliance falls over.
 In addition, it’s equipped with a child lock and overheat protection, to help keep your home safe.
 It has a five-year warranty and is available in matte white or black.

 - Size (HxWxD): 440 x 85 x 775mm

 Electric Fire Heaters

 If you’re after a stylish heater, then an electric fire heater is probably what you’re looking for.
 These heaters produce considerable heat and display a convincing flame animation.
+Many of these can alternatively be used simply for its looks and display the same LED flame effect without generating heat.
 Prices for these heaters usually start around $150, however they can cost upward of $2,000 for a full fireplace.

 Should I buy a cheap heater?

 It could be worth buying a low-cost heater, but it largely depends on what you consider a ‘cheap’ buy:

 - a heater with a low upfront cost that makes it affordable now but expensive to use long-term due to poor energy efficiency;